-- Projected quarterly average spot prices for 2021/22.
-These are based on ASXEnergy contract prices (adjusted to remove a 5 per cent contract premium)1 using trade-weighted averaging over 12 months. - Projected annual average spot prices, and peak, shoulder and off-peak average spot prices, for 2021/22.
+- Projected quarterly average spot prices for 2022/23.
+These are based on ASXEnergy contract prices (adjusted to remove a 5 per cent contract premium)1 using trade-weighted averaging over 12 months. - Projected annual average spot prices, and day, early evening and overnight average spot prices, for 2022/23.
 These averages are presented both unweighted and weighted by solar PV exports.